destroyerOfOfficeChairs/dooc_embed_typst/readme.md

 ## Limitations

-* **Single Source File:** The current `World` implementation only supports a single entry point.
-You cannot use `#include` or `#import` to reference other local .typ files.
-You must concatenate your source code into a single string (or use a templating engine like `askama`) before passing it to the compiler.

 * **No Package Manager:** This library is "offline-first."
 It does not support Typst's package management system (e.g., `#import "@preview/..."`).
 If you need external packages, you must download the source files manually and concatenate